SnootyMonkey/Falkland-CMS/index.md

 ### Who is this not for?

-Falkland CMS is not for everyone, if these describe you, look elsewhere:
+Falkland CMS is not for everyone, if these describe you, you should probably look elsewhere:

-* Anyone that needs extensive new content authoring
+* You that needs extensive new content authoring
-* Anyone that needs extensive, professional-grade offline artifact cataloging
+* You need extensive, professional-grade offline artifact cataloging
-* Anyone that needs granular security
+* You need granular security

 ### Who is using Falkland CMS?